Structural Identifiability and Discrete Symmetries: Introduction

 \section{Introduction}

-We are interested in two closely related properties of dynamic models, namely structural identifiability and observability.
+In this paper, we study two closely related properties of nonlinear dynamic models, namely structural identifiability and observability.
 A state variable is \textit{observable} if its initial value can be determined from knowledge of the model's subsequent input and output trajectories, and a parameter in a model is structurally \textit{identifiable} if it can be determined in the same way.
 These properties are \textit{structural}, in the sense that they only depend on the model equations; they are not affected by the quality of the experimental data.
-Since a parameter can be considered as a constant state variable, structural identifiability will be treated as a particular case of observability \cite{chatzis2015observability,villaverde2019observability}.
+Since a parameter can be considered as a constant state variable, structural identifiability will be treated as a particular case of observability \cite{chatzis2015observability,villaverde2019observability} and we will speak of \emph{SIO analysis} of a system.

-Symmetries \cite{bk:sym,olv:lgde} are a useful tool for analysing control systems \cite{mv:lie,merkt2015higher,skz:lie,sedoglavic2002probabilistic, villaverde2022symmetries,villaverde2019observability, villaverde2021testing,yates2009structural,kz:diss,zs:catao}.
+Nonlinear symmetries \cite{bk:sym,olv:lgde} are useful for analyzing control systems \cite{mv:lie,merkt2015higher,skz:lie,sedoglavic2002probabilistic, villaverde2022symmetries,villaverde2019observability, villaverde2021testing,yates2009structural,kz:diss,zs:catao}.
 In particular, the existence of continuous symmetries leaving the output invariant represents an obstruction to local observability.
-Recently, two of the present authors analysed for a larger number of parametric models the difference between \emph{local} and \emph{global} structural identifiability \cite{rey2023structural}.
-If a parameter is locally, but not globally identifiable, then for a given output finitely many different values are possible for this parameter.
-One goal of the current paper is to argue that this is related to the existence of \emph{discrete} symmetries.

 Discrete symmetries have been studied much less than their continuous counterpart.
 The most popular approach is due to Hydon \cite{peh:discrete} and an alternative approach was proposed by Gaeta and Rodr{\'\i}guez \cite{gr:discrete}.
 Both approaches are not completely algorithmic.
-Furthermore, Hydon's method can only be used, if continuous symmetries exist.
+Furthermore, Hydon's method can only be used if continuous symmetries exist.
 In the particularly interesting situation that a control system is structurally locally identifiable, but not globally, this will not be the case.

+Recently, two of the present authors analysed for a larger number of parametric models the difference between \emph{local} and \emph{global} structural identifiability \cite{rey2023structural}.
+If a parameter is structurally locally identifiable, but not globally (which we denote with the acronym SLING), then for a given output, finitely many different values are possible for this parameter.
+One goal of the current paper is to argue that this is related to the existence of \emph{discrete} symmetries.
+Based on this fact, we will present a methodology for distinguishing between SLING and globally identifiable parameters by searching for discrete symmetries.